 Today marks the third month since I died.
 Eisssssh!
 I hate the sound of the word.
 Today, my roaming ends.
 I went to my house and saw Dan, Maria and their baby boy in the living room.
 Maria has a small scar on her arm.
 Dan had started hitting her too.
 Her face was slowly losing colour.
 I slapped his head and hissed when I realized it would make no difference.

 I went to my family house.
 Nobody seemed to remember there was a Moronke.
 They had all moved on.
 I think I saw a line of regret lacing my mother’s eyes but my father had long resumed work at his factory.

 A memorial was held for me in church.
 But they also had moved on, even my cell members and the kids I taught Sunday school.
 I missed them all, maybe I shouldn’t have taken my own life.

 Even my jealous fake friends.
 One of the biggest bloggers in our time wrote an article on my life.
 She titled it, “A bosom friend signs out…” She spoke on depression and mental health.
 I could not believe she knew all this and yet watched me slowly die.
-She had lied on how I had pushed her away each time she reached out to me.
+She had lied about how I had pushed her away each time she reached out to me.
 All in a bid to make a perfect story that’d boost her numbers.
 It did work for her.